Scroll down for free annuity calculators with personalized quotes for income annuities (immediate, longevity, QLACs), and fixed annuities (MYGAs).

 Calculate how much income you could get from an immediate annuity here:

 Longevity annuities, a.k.a. deferred income annuities or DIAs for short, provide lifetime income starting 2-40 years from now.
 Money is paid upfront, but the income payments you receive are delayed for a period of 2-40 years.
-Because of the deferral, you will receive a higher income stream and are able to add additional deposits to the contract (see Personal Pension section below).
+Because of the deferral, you will receive a higher income stream and may be able to add additional deposits to the contract.
 Longevity annuities can be good for people who want income starting years in the future.

 Calculate how much income you could get from a longevity annuity here: